 Research and book fantastic hotels near and on Mont Saint-Michel on TripAdvisor and Booking.com!
 I stayed in Bayeux and was conveniently located near the train station and many of the area’s top sights!

 From the main street, take one of the smaller pathways leading to the ramparts for panoramic views of the water.
 The Bay of Mont Saint-Michel boasts Europe’s highest and lowest tides.

 There can be up to a 50-foot difference between high and low tides!
 During low tide, you can hike the bay with a guide.

 The highest tides happen within a day or 2 of a full or new moon.
 Low tide can go out up to 9 miles and according to Victor Hugo come in, “as swiftly as a galloping horse!”

 The tidal causeway leading from the mainland to the Mont would flood at times of high tide.
 There also used to be 2 parking lots within feet of Mont Saint-Michel’s entrance.
-These would flood during high tide.
-Signs posted warned drivers to make note of the high tide times, or else!
+These would flood during high tide and signs posted warned drivers to make note of the high tide times, or else!

 A new light bridge replaced the tidal causeway as part of a dam project in the area.
-The new parking lots are 1.5 miles away, with regular shuttles bringing visitors across the bridge.
+Thankfully, the new parking lots are 1.5 miles away, with regular shuttles bringing visitors across the bridge.

 Water flows underneath the bridge, except on super tides!